Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Delete the current key material, and import new material into the existing CMK.
 - [ ] Import a copy of the existing key material into a new CMK as a backup, and set the rotation schedule for 6 months.

 ### A SysOps administrator is trying to set up an Amazon Route 53 domain name to route traffic to a website hosted on Amazon S3.
-The domain name of the website is www.example.com and the S3 bucket name DOC-EXAMPLE-BUCKET.
+The domain name of the website is www.example.com and the S3 bucket name `DOC-EXAMPLE-BUCKET`.
 After the record set is set up in Route 53, the domain name www.anycompany.com does not seem to work, and the static website is not displayed in the browser.
 Which of the following is a cause of this?

 - [ ] The S3 bucket must be configured with Amazon CloudFront first.
 - [ ] The Route 53 record set must have an IAM role that allows access to the S3 bucket.